kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 You don't need UI Extensions if you're not using mods that require UI Extensions.
 When extracting the package from github, ensure that the folder you install the mod to is: "game/extensions/kuertee_ui_extensions/".
 Extracting the package from Nexus Mods will extract it to "game/extensions/kuertee_ui_extensions/".
 But be sure it does anyway.
+Read the CHANGES BUILT INTO THIS MOD (for players) section.

 Instructions for developers
 ===========================